 The Company primarily operates traditional sporting goods retail stores located in the western United States, with approximately 52% of its stores, along with its corporate offices and distribution center, located in California.
 Because of this, the Company is subject to regional risks, including the impact of the COVID-19 outbreak.
-Beginning on March 20, 2020, the Company temporarily closed more than one-half of its retail store locations in response to state and local shelter orders related to the COVID-19 outbreak.
+Beginning on March 20, 2020, and continuing into the second quarter of fiscal 2020, the Company temporarily closed more than one-half of its retail store locations in response to state and local shelter orders related to the COVID-19 outbreak.
 The Company was subsequently able to gradually reopen its store locations based on initially qualifying as an "essential" business under applicable regulations and later as a result of the easing of regulatory restrictions on retail operations in the Company's market areas.
 In an effort to promote social distancing protocols, the Company implemented reduced store hours, limited the number of customers in its stores at any one time and generally implemented social-distancing guidelines throughout the store operating space in fiscal 2020.
-Due to the reduced customer traffic, and in an effort to preserve capital, the Company implemented temporary and permanent workforce reductions throughout the organization, temporarily reduced merchandise inventory orders and reduced advertising and capital spending in fiscal 2020.
-As of the end of fiscal 2020 and during the first quarter of fiscal 2021, all of the Company's stores were open for in-store shopping, subject to continued appropriate social distancing restrictions and with reduced operating hours.
-The Company may further restrict its store operations and operations in its distribution facility if deemed necessary or if recommended or mandated by authorities, and new temporary closures of stores may be required if additional orders are issued in response to changing health conditions.
+As of the end of fiscal 2020 and during the first half of fiscal 2021, all of the Company's stores were open for in-store shopping with reduced operating hours and certain COVID-19-related protocols in place.
+The Company may further restrict its store operations in its distribution facility if deemed necessary or if recommended or mandated by authorities, and new temporary closures of stores or new safety protocols may be required if additional orders are issued in response to changing health conditions.